axibase/atsd/rule-engine/functions-date.md

 windowStartTime() long
 ```

-Returns time when the first command is received by the window, in Unix milliseconds.
+Returns time when the first command is received by the window, in Unix time with millisecond granularity.

 ### `milliseconds`